Askoye/KNN-Naive-Bayes/README.md

 Install Python and it's fellow libraries (matplotlib,numpy,e.t.c) in order to understand this project and use the models.

 ## Contributing
-This Project was done by Ted Askoye as an assignment project during her time as a Moringa School Student.
+This Project was done by Ted Askoye as an assignment project during his time as a Moringa School Student.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.